bhisaac/5eFP/5eFP-SRD.md

 Once fine robes hang in tatters from this withered corpse’s frame.
 A pale blue light shines from where its eyes should be.

 Liches share the following statistics.
-- **Abilities** CON +2, INT +3, WIS +2
+- **Abilities** CON, INT, WIS
 - **Damage Resistances** cold, lighting, necrotic
 - **Damage Immunities** poison
 - **Condition Immunities** charmed, exhaustion, frightened, paralyzed, poisoned
-- **Senses** truesight 12 squares, passive Perception 12
+- **Senses** truesight 12 squares
 - **Languages** Common.
 A lich knows up to 4 additional languages.
 - **Speed** 6

 **Rejuvenation.** If it has a phylactery, a destroyed lich respawns once the PCs recall to HQ, healing all wounds and becoming active again.
 The new body appears within 1 square of the phylactery.
 Phylacteries for minions and elites are located near where they are first encountered in containers, urns, gravestones, buried under 1 square or ontop of a 1 square ledge.
 Boss phylacteries are safeguarded behind hidden passages, traps, or cleverly hidden within mundane items.

-**Turn Resistance.** The lich has advantage on saving throws against any effect that turns undead.
+**Turn Resistance.** The lich has advantage on ability checks against any effect that turns undead.

 **Spellcasting.** Lich minions are spellcasters.
 Thier spellcasting ability is INT.
 Lich minions have the following wizard spells prepared:
 - **Cantrips (at will):** *mage hand, prestidigitation, ray of frost*

 ### Actions

 **Paralyzing Touch.** Melee Spell Attack, reach 1, one creature.
 Hit: cold damage.
 The target must succeed on a CON check or be paralyzed until the end of the encounter.
-The target can repeat the check at the end of each of its turns, ending the effect on itself on a success.
+The target can repeat the ability check at the end of each of its turns, ending the effect on itself on a success.

 ### Elite Features